What is the purpose of the Henniker Youth Athletic Committee?

 Age 7-8 Softball (8U): At the Rookie softball level, players begin to refine their skills and learn how the game is played.
 The games are more structured, and traditional positions are played in the field.
 The team's coach pitches, and the sides switch when either the batting team scores four runs, or the fielding team makes three outs.
 Games are five innings, and usually run about an hour and a half.
 A scorebook is kept.
 All players are in the batting order, and no player sits on the bench for two consecutive innings.
 Teams usually practice once a week, and play both home and away games against Hillsboro, Warner, Sunapee, Bradford, and Weare.
 At this level, softball players use a 10 inch RIF ball.
 Each player receives a visor to keep and a uniform to be returned.

 10U (10 and under) Softball (10U): For softball players at this 9-10 level, most of the traditional softball rules are followed.
 Special rules include a four runs-per-inning rule, and players who pitch are limited to three innings per game and six innings per week.
 All players are in the batting order, and every player must play at least two innings in the field.
-10U softball players use an 11 inch ball, pitch from 35 feet, and cannot lead or steal.
+10U softball players use an 11 inch ball, pitch from 35 feet, and cannot lead.

 12U (12 and under) Softball (12U): At this level, softball players use a 12 inch ball, pitch from 40 feet, and are allowed to steal.
 Halfway through the season, pitching rules are relaxed and player may pitch six innings in one game (but are still limited to six innings per week).
 A maximum of 5 runs may be scored per team per inning .
 The 6th inning will be an open run inning.
 All players must play at least two innings in the field, and come up to bat at least once a game.
 Games are played against other towns, and there are playoffs at the end of the season.